 Gastroenterology and hepatology are branches of medicine focused on the digestive system and its disorders.
 Hepatology is a sub-specialty of gastroenterology that focuses on the liver, pancreas and biliary systems.
 A gastroenterologist is an internist who has completed specialty training in the treatment of digestive and liver disorders.
-Digestive disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder and liver.
-In order to become board certified in gastroenterology, a doctor must first become board certified in internal medicine.
+Gastrointestinal disorders include disorders of the esophagus, stomach, small and large intestines, pancreas, gallbladder and liver.

 If you have had recent prior tests, please have copies of the results or make sure your primary care doctor has forwarded them to the appropriate office location prior to your appointment.